 - What if I want to work, do an internship, or volunteer?

 If you plan to work while you are studying, you could be subject to different or additional visa requirements.
 Check to see if your student visa allows you to work (usually not the case).
 Even if it is allowed you might be required to obtain a special stamp from the immigration authorities upon entering the country.
 The hours you are allowed to work could be limited.
 If you plan to do an internship (paid or unpaid) or volunteer project on your program, check with your program provider to see how this will impact visa requirements.
 Will you need additional paperwork documenting the nature and hours of your internship or service learning project?
 Will you need a special visa?

 - What happens if I don't obtain the required student visa(s)?

-If your host country requires a visa and you don't obtain one, you won't be able to study on your study abroad program.
+If your host country requires a visa and you don't obtain one, you won't be able to study on your education abroad program.

 - What are some factors that might cause a visa to be denied?